sensu/sensu-docs/content/sensu-go/5.14/installation/platforms.md

 ## Building from source

 Sensu Go's core is open source software, freely available under an MIT license.
-Sensu Go instances built from source do not include some free and licensed features such as the web UI homepage; see the [feature comparison matrix][15] to learn more.
+Sensu Go instances built from source do not include some free-tier and licensed-tier features such as the web UI homepage; see the [feature comparison matrix][15] to learn more.
 To build Sensu Go from source, see the [contributing guide on GitHub][16].

 [1]: ../../installation/install-sensu#install-the-sensu-backend